akka/akka/akka-docs/src/main/paradox/guide/modules.md

 * How to reliably detect systems that are temporarily unreachable.
 * How to remove failed hosts/systems (or scale down the system) so that all remaining members agree on the remaining subset of the cluster.
 * How to distribute computations among the current set of members.
-* How do I designate members of the cluster to a certain role, in other words, to provide certain services and not others.
+* How to designate members of the cluster to a certain role, in other words, to provide certain services and not others.

 ### Cluster Sharding